dangeng/old-dangeng.github.io/_posts/2016-07-27-apoptosis-in-apples.md

 + Yellow: "Phone slow"
 + Green: "Cell phone slow"

+Again, I'll let the data speak for itself.

 ### Caveats

-Google owns android can mess with data

-Is this really that illegal?
-Not really, they have incentives too must make new models
+A couple caveats.
+For one, Google owns android and can ostensibly mess with the Trends data to hide the fact that they're doing the exact same thing that Apple is doing.
+Personally, I don't think that's the case.
+Google isn't (quite) Skynet yet either.

+Also, is this illegal?
+Nope.
+Apple certain has incentives to sell more phones and make more money.
+Is it immoral as fuck though?
+Yes.

 #### P.S.